Best Ways To Spend Ramadan

 Pray Taraweeh.
 Many Muslims leave Taraweeh considering it unimportant.
 One can only pray Taraweeh in Ramadan, this highlights the importance of Taraweeh.
 Taraweeh is part of Ramadan’s blessings.
 One who does not offer Taraweeh misses the blessings of it.

 Whoever prays Qiyam with the Imam until he finishes, Allah (SWT) will record for him the Qiyam of a (whole) night.”
 (Sunan an-Nasa’i 1605)

 How beautiful it is!
 You can get the reward of praying the whole night by only offering the Taraweeh.
 Pray Taraweeh to be connected with Allah.

 What does it mean to be connected with the Quran?

 It means reading it, respecting it, and understanding it.
 Quran is the book of Allah.
 Respecting it means respecting Allah.
 Reading and understanding it means listening and understanding the messages of Allah.

-Prepare for Ramadan and get yourself enrolled in Tafseer-e-Quran, Tajweed-e-Quran, or Quran Recitation.
+Prepare for Ramadan and get yourself enrolled in Quran Memorization Course, Quran Recitation Course, Tajweed-e-Quran Course.
 If you are a new Muslim or still have learned none of these things.
 Start your journey with Mishkah Academy.
 Mishkah Academy uses updated methods to make learning easy for you.
 They offer free trial classes, expert teachers and great discounts.